HyperonX-Team/Doctorprobe/README.md

 chemistry into a panel of saliva-valid analytes (glucose, CRP, cortisol, pH, secretory IgA), adjusts for the user profile, encrypts the report at rest with Fernet, and presents it in a chat-style UI.
-Every checkup is derived from a real device reading — there is no simulated mode.
+Every checkup is derived from a real device reading.

 > **Not a medical device.** SaliNet (the sensor model) is trained on
 > synthetic data until you collect real calibration samples with the